tkphd/bramble-config/README.md

 `r1n4` is `192.168.3.114`; `head`, or `r0n1`, is `192.168.3.101`, and
 `data` is `192.168.3.102`.
 For convenience, and software updates, WiFi is also enabled on all nodes.
-A more representative configuration for a HPC cluster would funnel traffic through `head`, only, but this introduces unnecessary complications to the setup.
+A more representative configuration for a HPC cluster would funnel traffic through `head`, or a router at `192.168.3.1`, but this introduces unnecessary complications to the setup.
 This is, after all, meant to be fun :-)

 [ans]: https://www.ansible.com/